The purpose of this video is to define "long-term care" and briefly discuss the different types of long-term care and activities of daily living.

-This video is part 7 of a video series created to help individuals obtain a better understanding of Long-Term Care Insurance.
+This video is part 3 of a video series that has been created to help individuals obtain a better understanding of Long-Term Care Insurance.
 More specifically, what Long-Term Care is, who needs Long-Term Care, what the types of Long-Term Care are, what Long-Term Care Insurance covers, Considerations, and whether or not someone can still purchase long-term care insurance.

 The entire video series can be found here on our YouTube channel: https://www.youtube.com/watch?v=dAfGKsKQIS4&list=PL8BRKF6RZne9Bi3nhipkU9Iq1YRQ57EJT&index=1